 An infographic titled "How Do I Attract The Top Tech Talent?" outlines five strategies: offering flexible working conditions and a competitive salary, defining and articulating employer value proposition, building a career-specific social media presence, generating positive buzz on job sites, and providing a welcoming interview experience.
 These tips are especially useful for hiring software developers in Peru.
 The Biz Latin Hub logo and contact information are at the

-Hire via a professional employer organization in Peru
+Hire via a PEO, or professional employer organization in Peru

 How to Use a Payroll Calculator